Congress of the Confederation: History

-To that end, in September 1786, after resolving a series of disputes regarding their common border along the Potomac River, delegates of Maryland and Virginia called for a larger assembly to discuss various situations and governing problems to meet at the Maryland state capital on the Chesapeake Bay.
-The later Annapolis Convention with some additional state representatives joining in the sessions first attempted to look into improving the earlier original Articles of Confederation and Perpetual Union.
+To that end, in September 1786, after resolving a series of disputes regarding their common border along the Potomac River, delegates of Maryland and Virginia called for a larger assembly to discuss various situations and governing problems to meet in Annapolis, Maryland, the Maryland state capital.
+The Annapolis Convention in 1786 which included additional state representatives who joined the sessions, first attempted to look into improving the earlier original Articles of Confederation and Perpetual Union.
 There were enough problems to bear further discussion and deliberation that the Convention called for a wider meeting to recommend changes and meet the next year in the late Spring of 1787 in Philadelphia.

-The Confederation Congress itself endorsed the Call and issued one on its own further inviting the states to send delegates.
-After meeting in secret all summer in the Old Pennsylvania State House now having acquired the nickname and new title of Independence Hall, from the famous action here eleven years earlier.
-The Philadelphia Convention, under the presidency of former General George Washington instead of a series of amendments, or altering the old charter, issued a proposed new Constitution for the United States to replace the 1776–1778 Articles.
+The Confederation Congress itself endorsed this and issued invitations for the states to send delegates.
+After meeting in secret all summer in Philadelphia's Independence Hall, from the famous actions of there eleven years earlier.
+The Philadelphia Convention, under the leadership of George Washington, developed a proposed new Constitution for the United States to replace the 1776–1778 Articles.
 The Confederation Congress received and submitted the new Constitution document to the states, and the Constitution was later ratified by enough states (nine were required) to become operative in June 1788.
-On September 13, 1788, the Confederation Congress set the date for choosing the new Electors in the Electoral College that was set up for choosing a President as January 7, 1789, the date for the Electors to vote for the President as on February 4, 1789, and the date for the Constitution to become operative as March 4, 1789, when the new Congress of the United States should convene, and that they at a later date set the time and place for the Inauguration of the new first President of the United States.
+On September 13, 1788, the Confederation Congress set the date for choosing the electors in the Electoral College that was set up for choosing the first president of the United States as January 7, 1789, the date for the electors to vote for the president as February 4, 1789.
+Additionally, the date for the Constitution to become operative as set for March 4, 1789, when the new Congress of the United States should convene.